wi-ski/teardown-game-idea/README.md

 B. Are open to communication
 C. Would even appreciate me blabbing my thoughts into a form you could parse.

-Quick Outline of the game format ("Chess"):
+# Brief Game Format Outline ("Chess"):

+The game is best described as a 1v1 FPS/RTS Hybrid that revolves around balancing macro-ing and controlling (FPS-style) dota-spawn-style NPCs.

 a.
-1v1 FPS/RTS Hybrid that revolves around balancing macro-ing and controlling (FPS-style) dota-spawn-style NPCs.

-b.
 The map is large-r and intended to mirror a Chess board.
     b1.
 Each player's "side/town" consists of the two rows most proximal to them. b2.
 The remaining 4 rows in the "middle" are neutral and sparse (few, if any, buildings) b1.
 These player-owned "rows" have randomly alotted destructible buildings that spawn MOBs/NPCs in a DOTA-esque fashion.